|The Play | The Film | The Filmmakers | Trailer | Screenings | Reviews | Archives | Purchase DVD | Related Links | Site Credits|

 THE PLAY - THE OTHER COUNTRY

-Nancy Bourne Haley's award-winning 2006 documentary film Finding Thea inspired Kristin Lyhman in Skipvet, Norway to write and produce this moving treatment of this story, including beautiful incidental music, with her theatre company Nes Lenseteater.
+Nancy Bourne Haley's award-winning 2006 documentary film Finding Thea inspired Kristin Lyhman in Skipvet, Norway to write and produce a moving treatment of this story, including beautiful incidental music, with her theatre company Nes Lenseteater.
 It seems natural and fitting that our region should produce her play, Det Andre Landet, translated into English by Janet Ruud and Kari Nellia Groven, here in Tacoma.
 See The News Tribune Article

 Spanning from 1880-1927, The Other Country encompasses Thea's humble beginnings in Norway, her marriage to Andrew Foss, and her family's subsequent immigration to the United States.
 Once settled in Tacoma, this practical, intelligent, and determined woman began a small Puget Sound boat business.
 Due to Thea's tenacity and business acumen, and with the help of her husband and children, this eventually became the famous Foss Maritime Company, which continues to thrive.